 Language

 While English is spoken in tourist areas, learning a few basic Italian phrases will enhance your interactions with locals.
-(See Also: When Is the Best Time to Visit a Cranberry Bog – Peak Harvest Season)
+(See Also: Best Time To Visit Tainan?
+Weather & Events)

 How Much Time to Visit Italy: Recap